In the search for the best and most excellent surf spots, we move to the south-east coast of America.

 Yes, the name may make you feel as if you are entering an area where you shouldn’t be going, but it is all right.

-Here you can find a few interesting restaurants and carnival rides and lots of tourists.
+Here you can find a lot of interesting restaurants and carnival rides and lots of tourists.

 The Ghetto Pier is a surfing paradise for long-boarders.